threealgos/Quantum_Dragon_Algorithm/README.md

 Total: ≈ 3n qubits
 135-bit Calculation: 405 Qubits required.
 Verdict: Impossible on IBM Marrakech
-2. The "Dragon Algo" (Your Contribution)
+2. The "Dragon Algo" (My Contribution)
 This is the novel architecture built based on your requirements.
 It is an Engineering Optimization specifically designed for Range-Bound Puzzles (like the Satoshi/Bitcoin Challenge).

 The Architecture